arenagroove/augmented-intelligence-toolkit/03-quick-start-presets.md

 ```

 **Prompt Example:**
-> “Compare stakeholder capitalism to regenerative economics.
-Tag each claim and note anything unverifiable.”
+> Compare stakeholder capitalism to regenerative economics.
+Tag each claim and note anything unverifiable.

 ---

 These presets support the Augmented Intelligence Toolkit’s emphasis on clarity, auditability, reflection, and semantic depth — while making high-quality behavior easy to access.

+Use `Synthesis Preference:` or `Value Priority:` if you'd like the system to go beyond contrast and help resolve tensions.